Licensing reforms: information for environment protection licence holders

 How the 3-year period of regulatory actions is considered

-The previous “trend” approach is removed.
+The previous “trend” approach has been removed.
 A regulatory score is calculated for each of the past 3 years (number of regulatory actions X environmental weighting) and the 3 yearly scores are added together to obtain the environmental management score.

 Score reductions

-Although encouraged for licensees, environmental management systems and practices will no longer receive a reduction in the protocol.
-Reductions will still be available for environmental improvement programs (EIPs).
+Although encouraged for licensees, environmental management systems and practices no longer receive a reduction in the protocol.
+Reductions are still available for environmental improvement programs (EIPs).
 These are programs agreed to between the EPA and the licensee and attached as a condition to the licence.

 Environmental management categories

-The upper and lower thresholds used to allocate categories will be adjusted to maintain a similar distribution of licensees across categories A–E compared with the current distribution.
+The upper and lower thresholds used to allocate categories have been adjusted to maintain a similar distribution of licensees across categories A–E compared with the past distribution.
 The total environmental management score will determine a licensee’s environmental management category as follows:

 Access to more timely data will enable the EPA to work collaboratively with licensees to identify emerging trends and take proactive steps to minimise potential environmental harm.